-Price and Availability Index in Royal Borough of Kingston upon Thames
+Price and Availability Index in Kingston Upon Thames

 Holiday Letting Price Information in Kingston Upon Thames

-We analysed price data and rendered them in this graph, which shows holiday letting prices for the next twelve months in Kingston Upon Thames.
-Prices in a week of December (22/12 - 29/12) go up to £210 per night, which is the highest average price in the next 12 months.
-Prices drop in October to an average of £119 per night (12/10 - 19/10).
+We analysed price data and summarised them in this graph, which shows holiday letting prices for the next twelve months in Kingston Upon Thames.
+Prices during one week in December (22/12 - 29/12) go up to £223 per night, which is the highest average price in the next 12 months.
+Prices drop in November to an average of £113 per night (30/11 - 07/12).

 Holiday Home Availability Information in Kingston Upon Thames

 This graph shows the holiday letting availability rate for the next twelve months.
-It is harder to find an accommodation during a week of October (05/10 - 12/10), as 65% of the rentals are booked.
-On the contrary, you will find the highest number of available rentals in a week of January (26/01 - 02/02).
+It is harder to find accommodation during the week of November (30/11 - 07/12), as 67% of the rentals are booked.
+Conversely, you will find the highest number of available rentals during one week in February (23/02 - 02/03).

-The above is a climate diagram for Royal Borough of Kingston upon Thames.
-This year, July will have higher average temperatures.
+Above is a climate diagram for Royal Borough of Kingston upon Thames.
+This year, July will have the highest average temperatures.
 However, temperatures can go lower than 2° in Kingston Upon Thames in January.
-The rainiest month is July while the driest month is March.
+The rainiest month is July, while the driest month is March.